Simspace/island/README.md

       productize :: (forall x.
 Maybe (f x) -> g x) -> s f a -> Productized s g a

 We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)

+Paths
+---

+Another essential piece of information which all shapes should be able to use is the path to each leaf and inner node.

+    class Structured1 s where
+      type Path s
+      type Optic s
+      withPath :: (forall x.
+Path s x -> f x -> g x) -> s f a -> s g a atPath   :: Path s b -> Optic s (s f a) (f b)

 FAQ